astroport-fi/astroport-governance/contracts/generator_controller/README.md

 ### `vote`

-Cast votes for the next period for pools according to specified basic points distribution.
-For example, user has voting power 100.
+Vote on pools that will start to get an ASTRO distribution in the next period.
+For example, assume an address has voting power `100`.
 Then, following the example below, pools will receive voting power 10, 50, 40 respectively.
-Note: The sum of all basic points should be within [0, 10000] limit.
+Note that all values are scaled so they sum to 10,000.

 ```json
 {